 Q: What is the status of my application for Foreign Birth Registration?

-A: As is the case for passports, processing of FBR applications at the Passport Office in Ireland is currently suspended.
+A: Processing of FBR applications at the Passport Office in Ireland is currently suspended.
 If you have made an application and submitted documentation to the Embassy, it is safe with us and will be processed once normal service resumes.
 If you have a query regarding an application, you can contact us by email.

 Q: Has my visa been approved?
 When will I receive it and will I be able to travel?